valensupport/valensupport.github.io/pages/batch_request.md

 All of the URL's referenced in this document can take the optional parameter of solutionVersion.
 If you are testing a future dated release, it is a best practive to authenticate with a test user so any scores created are not considered production scores.

-Your Valen customer engagement manager will provide the version to use, as well as inform you of the date a future dated release will become active for all of your users.
+Your Insurity Predict customer engagement manager will provide the version to use, as well as inform you of the date a future dated release will become active for all of your users.